Econ 3391: Economics of Energy and the Environment

 - There will be 4 problem sets.

 - All problem sets must be submitted through Canvas before class on the due date.
 Solutions will be posted at the start of class, and, as a result, late problem sets will not be accepted.
-A tentative list of the due dates can be found in the course calendar.
-Please defer to Canvas for the actual due date though.
+For the due dates, please see Canvas.

 - You are allowed to work in groups, but each person must hand in their own problem set.
 Please note your group at the top of your submission.